AviatrixSystems/Docs/HowTos/sfc_faq.rst

 ----------------------------------------------------------------------------

-The key benefit of Secure File Copy (SFC) is its ability for you to have control over the data transfer in and out of AWS S3 bucket.
+The key benefit of Secure File Copy (SFC) to AWS S3 is its ability for you to have control over the data transfer in and out of AWS S3 bucket.

 If you upload files to S3 over Direct Connect, you have to use Direct Connect Public VIF which